mpvnet-player/mpv.net/README.md

 Features that mpv and mpv.net have in common
 --------------------------------------------

-- Lua and JavaScript Scripting ([awesome-mpv lists available user scripts](https://github.com/stax76/awesome-mpv))
+- Lua and JavaScript Scripting ([awesome-mpv lists a large collection of available user scripts](https://github.com/stax76/awesome-mpv))
 - Simple config files that are easy to read and edit
 - JSON IPC to control the player with a external programs
 - On Screen Controller (OSC, play control buttons) with modern flat design